Annielytix/azure-azdoc/README.md

 1. Simply Execute the Pre-Generated Linux/Mac bash script(s).
 2. Simply Execute the Pre-Generated Windows PowerShell script(s).
-3. Execute Python3 to generate the download scripts, then execute them manually.
+3. Execute Python3 to regenerate the download scripts, then execute them manually.
 4. Like option 3, but execute it as a Docker container.

+## Option 1: Execute the Pre-Generated Linux/Mac bash scripts

+## Option 2: Execute the Pre-Generated Windows PowerShell script(s)

+## Option 3: Execute Python3 to regenerate the download scripts

+## Option 4: Execute a Docker Container

 ## Setup